 In 1996, Port Arthur added a tragic coda to its tale when Martin Bryant opened fire on tourists visiting the area.
 Bryant killed 35 people and wounded more than 20 more.
 The Port Arthur Massacre was one of the deadliest killings in the world perpetrated by a lone gunman and led to stricter gun laws across Australia.

 Today, Port Arthur and the ruins of Separate Prison are controlled by the National Parks and Wildlife Service, and remain one of Australia’s most haunting tourist attractions.
-The land surrounding the prison is beautiful, making the dark events that occurred there all the more chilling. are available in the evenings, and stories are told of cells that still echo with ghostly screams, rocking chairs that move on their own, and eerie lights flickering from the Isle of the Dead.
+The land surrounding the prison is beautiful, making the dark events that occurred there all the more chilling.
+Ghost tours are available in the evenings, and stories are told of cells that still echo with ghostly screams, rocking chairs that move on their own, and eerie lights flickering from the Isle of the Dead.